 When an email is sent from Re-Leased we try to deliver it to the recipient in a timely manner.
 The vast majority of emails are fine and go through almost instantly.
 Because of the nature of e-mail, there can be situations though where an email will take a longer time to arrive at its destination or may in fact never be delivered.
 This guide will explain how we treat different scenarios.

 This is the most common outcome.
 When you click send in Re-Leased the email will show as ‘sending…’ for a short time against the contact’s correspondence tab and will soon change to show the date on which it was sent.

 An email can be delayed for a number of reasons.
 It might be that the recipient’s mail server restricts the number of emails that it can receive within a certain timeframe or perhaps it was simply unavailable at the time the email was sent.
-This delayed status will show against the contact’s correspondence tab in Re-Leased.
 If you find an email in this state it is not going to be helpful to send it again from Re-Leased; we are already trying for you.
 We will continue to attempt sending delayed email, generally for up to 72 hours, during which time it may be successfully sent.
 If at the end of those 72 hours the email has not been successful then the email will be marked as Failed.

 The most common reason why an email will be rejected is that the email address is wrong in some way.
 It may have been right at one point in time, but particularly as people change jobs, email addresses are archived.
 There is also a chance that there was simply a typo.
 If you receive a rejected email message always check that the email address is correct first.

 There are also issues that can arise at the other end.
 Full inboxes will result in an email being rejected as will a mail server which constantly responds as unavailable.